Research

 1. Large-scale stratospheric transport, dynamics, and aerosol processes.

-2. Small-scale aerosol-cloud interactions in the marine boundary layer.
+2. Small-scale aerosol–cloud interactions within the marine boundary layer.

 Developing a coupled multiscale model.